Meetings

 It's a good idea to make an announcement on Slack / Social the day before the meeting to remind people, and also an hour before the meeting starts.

-Refer to the agenda, and have someone take notes (rotate this person each meeting) on the Etherpad.
+Refer to the agenda, and have someone take notes - rotate this person each meeting - on the Etherpad.

 Closing a meeting

-This allows to bring transparency to the meeting and also serves as a record of the different meetings.
+This allows you to bring transparency to the meeting and also serves as a record of the different meetings.

 To close a meeting:

-1. Sign in as admin
+1. Sign in as an administrator at https://community.mautic.org/admin

-4. Click on "Meetings'
+3. Click on 'Meetings'

-5. Search the meeting that you want to close
+4. Search the meeting that you want to close

-7. Fill the form
+6. Fill the form

 proposal-related-meetings